Make sure your journeys are safe this festive season

 Check your licence

 You can face hefty penalties if traffic officials find that your licence has expired.
-Fines for late registration or licensing, according to the National Road Traffic Regulations, are “calculated at one-tenth of the appropriate fees as determined by the MEC of the province concerned”.
+The National Road Traffic Regulations provide for fines for late registration or licensing to be “calculated at one-tenth of the appropriate fees as determined by the MEC of the province concerned”.

 Don't drink and drive

 Ubuthakathi: Alcohol and Roads Don't Mix (Warning: Not for sensitive viewers)